Kava-Labs/kava/migrate/v0_27/iavl-v1.md

 ### Full-archive node

-For nodes with the complete historical data, we are in the process of creating and sharing a snapshot of full-archive node data.
-An update will be made when they are publicly available.
+For nodes that need complete historical data, a full archive IAVL v1 snapshot is avaiable at https://quicksync.io/kava.

 In addition to the most recent version on this file, the Release Notes for [`v0.26.2-iavl-v1`](https://github.com/Kava-Labs/kava/releases/tag/v0.26.2-iavl-v1) will contain